 Flight accident insurance pays a lump sum benefit if you are killed or maimed in a plane crash.
 But there is already an international standard in place for paying your heirs — the airline foots the bill — if you are killed in a crash.

 Alternatives: Term life insurance.
 Also, some credit cards include flight insurance coverage when you buy a plane ticket using the card.

 9. Critical illness insurance

-Roughly a third of workplaces offer critical illness insurance, which helps with high deductibles and other out-of-pocket costs of treatment for certain acute illness, says MarketWatch.
-Employers do not contribute to these plans.
-The payments for basic policies are modest, and so are the benefits.
+Many workplaces offer critical illness insurance, which helps with high deductibles and other out-of-pocket costs of treatment for certain acute illnesses.
+The payments for basic policies are modest, but so are the benefits.
 For added coverage, you’ll pay more and have to pass medical screening.